linzjax/linzjax.github.io/_posts/2015-10-05-making-virutalenvwrapper-stick-around.markdown

 ` $ pip install virtualenv `

-To create a virutalenv instance, switch into your project director:
+To create a virutalenv instance, switch into your project directory:

 ` $ cd my_project_folder `